Get in Touch

 Introduction

-• Boundary Elements vs Finite Elements
+• Boundary Elements Compared to Finite Elements

-Continuous Elements, Discontinuous Elements and Surface Discretization
+Continuous Elements, Discontinuous Elements, and Surface Discretization

-Versatility through Mesh Regeneration
+Versatility Enabled by Mesh Regeneration

-Case study: Discretization of a Crankshaft
+Case Study: Discretization of a Crankshaft

-Setting up the Development Environment
+Establishing the Development Environment

 Overview of BEM's Mathematical Foundations